 Example: this Chinese girl doing soft advertising for this Thai Brand

-With the diversification of media apps in 2017 ‘alternative platforms’ such as ‘Nice’ (akin to Instagram) or Little Red Book (e-commerce app with social group chats) are gaining strength.
-This will encourage the rise of micro-influencers to create a different type of social space outside of the large scale Influencer led WeChat.
+With the diversification of media apps, ‘alternative platforms’ such as ‘Nice’ (akin to Instagram) or Little Red Book China social media (e-commerce app with social group chats) are gaining strength.
+This will encourage the rise of micro-influencers to create a different type of social space and influencer marketing in China outside of the large scale Influencer led WeChat.